-The contest is open to all CAF/DND military and civilian personnel and, all students attending post-secondary educational institutes.
+The contest is open to all serving and retired military personnel and students attending post-secondary educational institutes.

 Essay entries should be between 2,000 to 3,000 words in length.
 The title and page of any published or unpublished work to which reference has been made, or from which extracts have been taken, must be quoted and footnoted.

 Entries must be submitted electronically in MS Word format.
 Authorship of entries must be strictly anonymous.
 Each competitor will adopt a motto or nom de plume, which will be quoted at the top of the essay and will be the only name to appear on the essay.
 To further safeguard anonymity, authors will insert their nickname in the “Author” block under “Properties” on MS Word.